MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/exploring-features/mrtk3-sample-scenes.md

 # Exploring MRTK3 sample scenes

 Unlike MRTK2, MRTK3 isn't distributed as a Unity project.
-Instead, MRTK3 consists of a loosely coupled collection of individual UPM packages distributed through the [Mixed Reality Feature Tool](https://learn.microsoft.com/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool), as well as through our official GitHub repository.
+Instead, MRTK3 consists of a loosely coupled collection of individual UPM packages distributed through our official GitHub repository.

 As a result, we no longer ship our sample scenes inside the MRTK library/package itself.
 Instead, we maintain the `UnityProjects` folder at the top level of the [GitHub repository](https://github.com/MixedRealityToolkit/MixedRealityToolkit-Unity), which contains any Unity projects we want to ship.
 Currently, this folder includes the `MRTKDevTemplate` project, which contains all of our example scenes and is configured to align with our recommended best settings.